InhyeLee-Data/DataStructures/week_09/README.md

 ---

-#### 1. Set up a new table in the Relational Database to receive values from sensors and from weather API.
+#### 1. Set up a new table in the Relational Database to receive values from sensors and from the weather API.
+I am looking into OpenWeatherMap.org's API to get the general temperature from Phuket and Seoul.
-(I am looking into OpenWeatherMap.org's API.
-How to use an API call: https://openweathermap.org/current) I created each table individually.
-Otherwise, there was a problem registering each table.
+How to use an API call: https://openweathermap.org/current) I created each table individually (sensorData, phuketData, seoulData).
+Otherwise, there was a problem creating all three tables simultaneously.
-One way to solve it might be using async function, which I did not use.
+One way to solve it might be using async function, which I did not use this time.

 `
 setup.js